42core-team/monorepo/README.md

 - Label the issue with all the areas of the repo that it relates to.
 - Give all issues a clear type.

+---

+## Branches

+- my-core-bot branches are 100% synced with this repos branches.
+If a monorepo branch gets deleted or merged, do the same for the my-core-bot branch.